spessasus/SpessaSynth/src/README.md

 ## The structure
-The two folders represent the two main things that is spessasynth:
+The two folders represent the two main things that are spessasynth:
 - `spessasynth_lib` - the library.
 This is what the NPM package contains.
 - `website` - the application.
-This is the demo website and the Local Edition app with all of the frontend code.
+This is the demo website and the Local Edition app with all the frontend code.

 ## The two HTML files
 One HTML file is at the top of the repository, called `index.html`.
 This is the demo website and accessing it via any HTTP server should result in a working program.

 The second one is `local_edition_index.html`.
-This one is not intended to be accessed via a HTTP server, instead it should be opened by running `npm start` at the root directory of the repo.
+This one is not intended to be accessed via an HTTP server, instead it should be opened by running `npm start` at the root directory of the repo.

 ## Compiling